MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

 ### Aggregate Queries

 So far queries have been *elementwise*; that is, for each input element, they produce zero or more output elements.
-Consider now the `Count` primitive which returns the number of input elements.
+Consider the `Count` primitive; it returns the number of its input elements.

     void[OneTo(3) >> Count]
     #=>